ErlanggaNursyahbani/Fish2Eat-Discover-Fish-Recipes/README.md

 **Team ID: C242-PS368**

 ## Abstract
-Fish2Eat : Discover Fish & Recipes adalah aplikasi inovatif yang yang memungkinkan pengguna untuk mengidentifikasi berbagai spesies ikan melalui pengenalan gambar.
-Dengan hanya mengambil foto, pengguna dapat menentukan jenis ikan, melihat kandungan nutrisinya, dan mengakses ide resep.
+Fish2Eat : Discover Fish & Recipes is an innovative app that allows users to identify different species of fish through image recognition.
+By simply taking a photo, users can determine the type of fish, see its nutritional content, and find recipe ideas.

 ## Team Members